Life has come full circle: Farah Dang

 I had a chip on my shoulder

 Farah’s transition to a new life in the United Kingdom was fairly smooth.
-She didn’t experience any problems at school, as the education received at the camp gave her a good foundation.
+She didn’t experience any problems at school as the education received at the camp had given her a good foundation.
 “When I first started school in the UK, I was already the top scorer in the mathematics class.
-I also made great strides in my English language skills!”
+I also made great strides in my English language skills!” she said.
 Farah completed her secondary and university education with the help of scholarships and part-time work.
 She eventually became a chartered accountant and worked in investment banking.

 While life was going well, Farah still had a chip on her shoulder about her refugee identity.
-“From the day I arrived in the UK, I never acknowledged I was a refugee with my friends and coworkers, as I was worried that they would discriminate against me.”
-Identity is challenging for refugees, and for Farah, after experiencing those challenges, she began to open up more after she reached the age of thirty.
+“From the day I arrived in the UK, I never acknowledged I was a refugee with my friends and co-workers, as I was worried that they would discriminate against me.”
+Identity is challenging for refugees, and after experiencing those challenges, Farah began to open up more after she reached the age of thirty.

 I remember my past, and I want to help refugees.

-Farah’s husband had to relocate to Hong Kong for work, and Farah decided to accompany her husband, moving back to her birthplace.
-Three years ago, Farah started searching for organisations that provide services to refugees, and through this, discovered Christian Action and became a volunteer at CFR, where she makes lunch for refugees on weekends.
+Farah’s husband had to relocate to Hong Kong for work and she decided to accompany him, moving back to her birthplace.
+Three years ago, Farah started searching for organisations that provide services to refugees, and through this discovered Christian Action and became a volunteer at CFR, where she now makes lunch for refugees on weekends.

 In the future, Farah plans to open a Vietnamese coffee shop where part of the proceeds would go towards refugee causes.
 “Refugees have a low social status in Hong Kong, and the impression of them is rather negative.
 In the end, refugees are like you and me, and when given the chance, they will flourish just as I have!”

 This is a story of fate and destiny – a little girl who lived and grew up in the in the Kai Tak camp now serves the vulnerable at Christian Action.